ZarkianMouse/practice-oop/adventureland/README.md

 1. Item

-   The Item class contains a location element which corresponds to locations of objects listed in advland.h
+   The Item class contains a location element which corresponds to locations of objects listed in item.h
-   There are 60 possible locations, which initially are represented by I2[IL] in advland.h and later are updated by the player as the game progresses The class header file is item.hpp
+   There are 60 possible locations, which initially are represented by I2[IL] in item.h and later are updated by the player as the game progresses.
+   The class header file is item.hpp

    Future Updates:
-   I plan to add a description element to the Item class that will hold strings of data related to the corresponding Item location as designated in IAS[] (see advland.h) This feature will allow clarification of relationships between IA[] (the game item access array) and
+   I plan to add a description element to the Item class that will hold strings of data related to the corresponding Item location as designated in IAS[] (see item.h) This feature will allow clarification of relationships between IA[] (the game item access array) and
-   IAS (item descriptions)
+   IAS[] (item descriptions)

 Future Classes: